Polyfrost/OneConfig/README.md

 - the Additional Terms Applicable to OneConfig, version 1.0 of the Additional Terms or (at your option) any later version.

 Copies of version 3 of the GNU Lesser General Public License, version 1.0 of the Additional Terms Applicable to OneConfig, and version 3 of the GNU General Public License (which the GNU LGPLv3 supplements) can be found in the [**LICENSE**](https://github.com/Polyfrost/OneConfig/blob/master/LICENSE) file.

+Polyfrost acts as the specified proxy when deciding whether future versions of the GNU Lesser General Public License shall apply.
+If Polyfrost publicly states the acceptance of a later version of the GNU Lesser General Public License, this is permanent authorization for you to choose that version for OneConfig.
+However, you **must still** be compliant with the Additional Terms Applicable to OneConfig.

 ## Supporting Projects
 ![YourKitLogo|50](https://www.yourkit.com/images/yklogo.png)